rickconci/Counterfactual_ICU/README.md

   - control of observed data to be irregular based on hawkes process
   - clarify CV dataset creation to have various clinically relevant trajectories i.e. normal then infection then treatment then another treatment etc

+- **Version 6b**:
+  - considerable improvements on version 6.
+Version 6 doesn't in fact even have the model or dataset because it's converted to 6b.

+- **Version_7**
+  - continuation of 6b. the decoder HybridSDE takes in all the params as input y rather than the 'fixed' CV params from the dictionary.
+Therefore can it can either have an encoder that feeds these in, or it is fed in the correct inputs.

 **Experiment ideas**